pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw3_task1.png" title="Sprint Week 3.
 Task 1." >}}

-To identify the products with the highest margins, we first need to define what we mean by margin.
-For this project, it will be considered as the net profit in percantage, whic is:
+To identify the products with the highest margins for each product line, we first need to define what we mean by margin.
+For this project, it will be considered as the net profit in percantage, which is:

 {{< math >}}
 $$